How Execution Admissibility Architecture is being formalised, tested, and applied

 "A single control gap spans payments, capital, and AI execution."

-How the Pattern Appears in Real Systems
+How the Same Pattern Appears Across Domains

-A. Payments (Banking / Operations)
+B. Payments (Banking / Operations)

 "Execution occurs without constructed authority"